 Make the cake batter.

-- In a large bowl, place the flour, xanthan gum, dry milk, baking powder, baking soda, salt and sugar, and whisk to combine well.
+- In a large bowl, place the flour, xanthan gum, milk powder, baking powder, baking soda, salt, and sugar, and whisk to combine well.

 - Create a well in the center of the dry ingredients and add the butter, eggs and pineapple juice, mixing to combine after each addition.
 The batter should be thick but smooth.